cypherpunk-academy/2064/en/024_2021_Night-raid.md

 The mother ran out of the room: Marlene!
 Marlene!"
 The father jumped to the window and tried to get a look at the van.
+It was a Hummer, a vehicle that was often used in the American army.

+He was astonished.
+Those were not very common in Berlin.